Residential Furnaces and Boilers

 Any manufacturer of a covered product with annual gross revenues that do not exceed $8,000,000 from all its operations and meets certain other conditions may apply for an exemption to the energy conservation standard.
 For details, see 10 CFR part 430, subpart E.

-The current energy conservation standards for residential furnaces and boilers are mandated by Part A, the "Energy Conservation Program for Consumer Products Other Than Automobiles" of Title III of the Energy Policy and Conservation Act, as amended.
+The current energy conservation standards for residential furnaces are mandated by Part A, the "Energy Conservation Program for Consumer Products Other Than Automobiles" of Title III of the Energy Policy and Conservation Act, as amended.
 (42 U.S.C.
 6292(a)(5),/a>) These appliances are covered products under Part A. (42 U.S.C.
 6292(a)(5)).

 Previous Test Procedures